-- (1) This section applies to: - Any dog breeder or dog retailer who is not required to obtain a permit pursuant to section 5-4 of this chapter, and - b.
-Has been determined to operate a kennel or operate as a dog retailer in violation sections, 5-11, 5-12, 5-13., 5-14, 5-15, and 5-24 of this chapter. - (2) Any person subject to the requirements of this section must meet the standards of section 5-4 for the breeding and/or dog retail operation for a period of two years after the notice of violation; such fees as set out in the fee schedule. - (3) For the purposes of this section any person who has received a notice of violation for any of the above referenced sections will be deemed covered by the requirements of this section; if any/all citations or penalties issued are at some point overturned or deemed void, the person will have no further obligations under this section; however, the compliance review cost, plus any other costs incurred by the person, pursuant to the provision of this section during such time when compliance was necessary, may not be recovered.
+- (1) This section applies to: - a.
+Any dog breeder or dog retailer who is not required to obtain a permit pursuant to section 5-4 of this chapter, and - b.
+Has been determined to operate a kennel or operate as a dog retailer in violation sections, 5-11, 5-12, 5-13., 5-14, 5-15, and 5-24 of this chapter.

+- person subject to the requirements of this section must meet the standards of sec - (2) Any person subject to the requirements of this section must meet the standards of section 5-4 for the breeding and/or dog retail operation for a period of two years after the notice of violation; such fees as set out in the fee schedule. - (3) For the purposes of this section any person who has received a notice of violation for any of the above referenced sections will be deemed covered by the requirements of this section; if any/all citations or penalties issued are at some point overturned or deemed void, the person will have no further obligations under this section; however, the compliance review cost, plus any other costs incurred by the person, pursuant to the provision of this section during such time when compliance was necessary, may not be recovered.